Trees - Regional References

 WESTERN TREES: A Field Guide

 Maggie Stuckey, George Palmer.
-Identifies the major native trees of western N.A. – from San Francisco to Alaska and from Denver to the Pacific.
+Identifies the major native trees of western North America – from San Francisco to Alaska and from Denver to the Pacific.
 Illustrations of leaves, needles, cones, and tree shapes accompany detailed descriptions.
 Includes the commercial value of various kinds of timber and native folklore regarding certain species.
 Easy-to-use and not too technical.
+A handy field guide.
 6 x 9, 143p, b&w illustrations, 1998.

 FIELD GUIDE TO OLD-GROWTH FORESTS: Explore the Ancient Forest of CA, OR, WA & B.C.

 Larry Eifert.
-An illustrated field guide to the old-growth forests of the Pacific NW and Northern California.
-Includes maps & directions on where to find these ancient forests, with natural history information.
+An illustrated field guide to the old-growth forests of the Pacific Northwest and Northern California.
+Includes maps and directions on where to find these ancient forests, with natural history information.
 5-1/2 x 8-1/2, 96p, 50 b&w illustrations, 2000.

 TREES & SHRUBS OF BRITISH COLUMBIA